 Q1.12 How do I get the source code to look at?

-If you want the source code just to look at,
+If you want all the source code just to look at,

-the most convenient thing is to grab the
+the most convenient thing may be to grab the

 topcat_src.zip file from the web page.